vercel/next.js/errors/install-sharp.md

 Using Next.js' built-in Image Optimization requires that you install `sharp`.

-Since, `sharp` is optional, it may have been skipped if you install `next` with the [`--no-optional`](https://docs.npmjs.com/cli/install) flag or your platform does not support `sharp`.
+Since `sharp` is optional, it may have been skipped if you installed `next` with the [`--no-optional`](https://docs.npmjs.com/cli/install) flag or it may have been skipped if your platform does not support `sharp`.

 #### Possible Ways to Fix It

-Please install the `sharp` package in your project.
+Option 1: Install the `sharp` package in your project.

 ```bash
 npm i sharp